Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 SQLAlchemy assumes that developers using it have some familiarity with SQL, so it provides methods that are similar to SQL operators.
 The more we practice SQL in general, the better we'll be able to ask questions about how to use SQLAlchemy.

-IN SQL, the query we're trying to write would resemble:
+In SQL, the query we're trying to write would resemble:

 ```sql
 SELECT * FROM book WHERE title LIKE '%apple%' ORDER BY id;